Answers to The Top Tax Questions

-Answers from our tax strategy experts may help give you an edge.
+Our tax planning strategists may help give you an edge

 In this article:

-• The answers may be a useful jumping-off point for a discussion with a qualified tax professional, either about your 2023 taxes or creating strategies for 2024.
+- The answers may be a useful jumping-off point for a discussion with a qualified tax professional, either about your 2025 taxes or creating strategies for 2026 and beyond.

 Tax season is here again.
 It always inspires a wonderful range of responses that run from “sigh” to “%^&!” but never “Oh, goodie!”
 Even if your taxes are simple and you’re accustomed to getting a nice refund, filing your taxes still can be a bit stressful.
 Maybe you’re wondering what you’ve overlooked that may reduce your tax liability or perhaps there was a unique tax event that you’re not sure how to handle.

-These questions are reasons why it’s always important to work with a tax professional.
+These questions are reasons why it’s always important to work with your qualified tax professional.
 As tax planning strategists, we want to help you get started providing you with some answers to three common questions we get during tax season.
-We are a part of Edelman Financial Engines’ team of tax planning strategists who can collaborate with our financial planners to help clients just like you, keeping in mind that we don’t provide tax prep or advice services..

-Whether you’re still doing your 2023 taxes (and that’s just fine) or looking for 2024 strategies, you may be able to use these high-level answers as a jumping-off point.
+Whether you’re working on your 2025 taxes or looking for 2026 strategies, you may be able to use these high-level answers as a jumping-off point.
 Remember, consult with your tax professional to determine how these answers relate to your personal situation.

 1